Hypothesis Testing For Humans - Do The Umps Really Want to Go Home

 We will now use Bayesian Inference to test whether umpires are more likely to incorrectly call a strike when the away team leads in the bottom of an extra inning.
 This approach can be outlined roughly as follows

-• First the problem is described as a probabilistic model.
+- First the problem is described as a probabilistic model.
 In our case the distribution of incorrect strike calls when the away team leads and when the game is tied will each be modeled as individual Poisson distributions.
-Each distribution has its own prior on the value of the parameter mu but each prior distribution has the same parameters.
+Each distribution has its own prior on the value of the parameter

-• Lastly, using estimates of the model parameters obtained from the posterior we simulate the differences of the two distributions, similar to above.
+to obtain a posterior distributions of the model parameters. - Lastly, using estimates of the model parameters obtained from the posterior we simulate the differences of the two distributions, similar to above.

 import pymc3 as pm